erandi-estrada/MDEF-Portfolio/docs/conceptual/conceptual.md

         {
             id: "future4",
             type: "future",
-            title: "Urban Coexistence Rewriting",
+            title: "Urban coexistence",
-            content: "Reimagining cities as multispecies communities.",
+            content: "Multispecies community",
-            tooltip: "Policy, architecture, and social practices that recognize all urban residents as citizens with rights and needs.",
+            tooltip: "Reimagining cities where all residents are recognized as citizens with rights and needs.",
             angle: 315,
             orbit: 5,
-            connections: ["theme6", "action2", "future3"]
+            connections: ["theme6", "action2"]
         }
     ],